 The Buying Process

 To tell the truth, I wanted to buy right then.
-But with such an important step, Jen convinced me we needed to do some research.
-So for several weeks, we looked at satellite images of the area, learned all we can about Linden and Perry County, studied maps, and talked with representatives of the company.
+But with such an important step, Jen convinced me we needed to do some more research.
+So for several weeks, we looked at satellite images of the area, learned all we could about Linden and Perry County, studied maps, and talked with representatives of the company.

-One thing with the particular property we chose that really helped guide our decision was the fact that it was located on a very low-traffic public road that is maintained by the County and already had city water.
+One thing with the particular property we chose that really helped guide our decision was the fact that it was located off a very low-traffic public road that is maintained by the County and already had city water.
 That meant we would not have to drill a well.
 Electricity is also available off the road from the Meriwether Lewis Electric Cooperative.

-From maps of the entire project sent us by the developers, we arranged another trip and set an appointment with Cree Ham, the sales manager, and Jim Comes, the project supervisor.
+From maps of the entire project sent to us by the developers, we arranged another trip and set an appointment with Cree Ham, the sales manager, and Jim Comes, the project supervisor.

-From our research back home, we had narrowed our search down to four different parcels and inspected all of them.
+From our research back home, we had narrowed our search down to four different parcels and inspected each of them.
 In all, we spent three days on-site, walking all over each parcel.

 We liked all of the four properties we looked at.
 But it was the five-acre parcel marked as site 25 that stood out the most.
 We asked and got permission to spend the night on it in our RV.

 The parcel is heavily forested.
 Loblolly pines are the predominant tree, with a nice assortment of hardwoods on the sides and back.
-A flat area in about the center of the five acres is where we will install the pad and hookups for the RV.
+In fact, that’s the name we chose for our property – “Lobllolly Ridge.”

-Why own RV Land?
+Why did we want to own RV Land?

 For us, it came down to seven reasons: